4 years full-time

 Unlike pure computing degrees which often concentrate on the software, scientific and mathematical aspects of computing, this course will provide you with a wider range of engineering skills, including in hardware and applications of computing to electronic systems.
 The course draws from the expertise of the Intelligent Systems and Nano-science Research Group at York.

-Our MEng will cement your knowledge of fundamental principles and introduce you to advanced concepts.
+This course will consolidate your knowledge of fundamental principles and introduce you to more advanced concepts.
 You'll experience a large team software engineering project, as well as managing a substantial individual project, allowing you to develop the knowledge and skills required to become a leader in the industry.
 With an increased choice of advanced option modules, you'll have the opportunity to engage with world-class researchers and work with our latest innovative technology.